ahpeterson/WordClock-NeoMatrix8x8/README.md

 Wiring:
 -------

- - Solder DS1307 breakout to Trinket Pro, A2 to GND, A3 to PWR, A4 to SDA, A5 to SCL
+ - Solder DS3231 breakout to the MetroMini, A2 to GND, A3 to PWR, A4 to SDA, A5 to SCL
-   If you leave off / clip the unused SQW pin on the RTC breakout, the breakout can sit right on top of the Trinket Pro for a compact design!
-It'll be difficult to reach the Trinket Pro reset button, but you can activate the bootloader by plugging in the USB.
- - Solder NeoMatrix 5V to Trinket 5V, GND to GND, DIN to Trinket Pro pin 8.
+ - Solder NeoMatrix 5V to MetroMini 5V, GND to GND, DIN to MetroMini pin 8.

 grid pattern: